-- A. For Team Championships: An institutional representative from each team will be notified no sooner than two hours before the start of their game when drug testing is taking place.
-Institutional representatives will be notified by an NCAA drug-testing crew member by phone or in person at the locker room or near the playing field. - A. For Individual/Team Championships: Only the student-athlete is notified of his/her selection for drug testing.
-The student-athlete is then responsible for notifying an institutional representative of his/her selection.
+A. For Team Championships: An institutional representative from each team will be notified not sooner than two hours before the start of their game when drug testing is taking place.
+Institutional representatives will be notified by an NCAA drug-testing crew member by phone or in person at the locker room or near the playing field.